 The Commission continues to participate actively in the Low-Level Radioactive Waste Forum, Inc. (LLW Forum).
-The LLW Forum is a national association of representatives compacts, host states, unaffiliated states, and states with currently operating disposal facilities, as well as companies, operating processors generators, and distributors.
+The LLW Forum is a national association of representatives of compacts, host states, unaffiliated states, and states with currently operating disposal facilities, as well as companies, operating sites. generators, processors and distributors.
 The Forum was established to facilitate the LLW Forum provides a Low-Level Radioactive Waste implementation of the 1985 Policy Amendments Act.
-The LLW Forum provides opportunity for compacts and states to share information and exchange views with officials of federal agencies and other interested parties.
-LLW Forum participants also serve entities. liaisons to other including the Conference of Radiation State Control Directors.
-Program the Conference of State Legislatures, and the Federal Facility Compliance Act Task Force.
-The Commission is represented on the LLW Forum by its Chair, and the Executive Director attends the semiannual meetings.
+The LLW Forum provides an opportunity for compacts and states to share information and exchange views with officials of federal agencies and other interested parties.
+LLW Forum participants also serve as liaisons to other entities, including the Conference of State Radiation Control Program Directors, the Conference of State Legislatures, and the Federal Facility Compliance Act Task Force.
+The Commission is represented on the LLW Forum by its Chair, and the Executive Director attends the semi-annual meetings.